Police: Car stolen from Salem Co. Wawa found in Delaware

 PILESGROVE TWP., N.J.
-(WPVI) --The New Jersey State Police is searching for a suspect who stole a car from a Wawa in Salem County.nty.
+(WPVI) --The New Jersey State Police is searching for a suspect who stole a car from a Wawa in Salem County.

 It happened around 11:45 p.m.
 Saturday at the Wawa in Pilesgrove Township.